 Yesika S. Montoya

-Yesika S. Montoya, LCSW-R, is an Associate Director of Advising at Columbia University School of Social Work (CSSW).
+Yesika S. Montoya, LCSW-R, is Director of Advising at Columbia University School of Social Work (CSSW).

 Ms. Montoya is also an adjunct faculty teaching the Professional Immersion Seminar for international students at CSSW.
 The class supports students to adapt to academic study and field education in the USA, recognizing cultural differences and similarities.